 Each student will be involved in a directed pedagogical experience (BITH 798), normally in the second or third year.
-The student will work with a professor (possibly but not necessarily his or her mentor) in teaching a specific Wheaton College class.
-The student will assist in syllabus construction, class set up, evaluation procedures, and classroom teaching.
+The student will work with a professor (possibly but not necessarily his or her supervisor) in teaching a specific Wheaton College class.
+The student will assist in syllabus construction, class setup, evaluation procedures, and classroom teaching.
 The student is responsible to identify a professor and/or specific class through which the pedagogical training will take place.
-The student's mentor can also assist in identifying an appropriate venue for the experience.
-Pedagogical experience hours are not to be applied towards TA work.
+The student's supervisor can also assist in identifying an appropriate venue for the experience.
+Pedagogical experience hours are not to be applied toward T.A. work.